Continuum limit for discrete NLS with memory effect: The linear equation

-Note that our operators $L_{h,t}$ and $\Delta_h$ are not quite the same as those in this result.
+\end{thm} \begin{rk} Note that our operators $L_{t,h}$ and $\Delta_h$ are not quite the same as those in this result.
 However, the reason behind this theorem still applies to our setting.
-Indeed, \cref{thm:zuazua} is still true if in \cref{eq:zuazua1,eq:zuazua2} we take the supremum over those $\varphi_h\in L^2_h$ supported on a set that contains at least one critical point of the Fourier multiplier associated to $\widetilde{\Delta_h}$.
+Indeed, \Cref{thm:zuazua} is still true if in \eqref{eq:zuazua1}-\eqref{eq:zuazua2} we take the supremum over those $\varphi_h\in L^2_h$ supported on a set that contains at least one critical point of the Fourier multiplier associated to $\widetilde{\Delta_h}$. \end{rk} \begin{rk} A similar result shows that there are no uniform-in-$h$ dispersive estimates nor Strichartz estimates.
+Indeed for any $t>0$ and $r>r_0\geq 1$,

+In this case, the problematic points are the points of inflection of the Fourier multiplier associated to $\widetilde{\Delta_h}$, and the result remains true if we only take the supremum over those $\varphi_h\in L^{r_0}_h$ supported on a set that contains at least one such point. \end{rk}

 The intuition behind this phenomenon is the following: in the continuous setting, the fractional Laplacian $(-\Delta_x)^{\frac{\alpha}{2}}$ corresponds to the Fourier multiplier $|\xi|^{\alpha}$.
 In the discrete setting, we try to approximate this on $[-\frac{\pi}{h},\frac{\pi}{h}]$ by $h^{-\alpha} w(h\xi)$ (as the mesh-size $h$ tends to zero).
-These two functions have similar behavior near zero, as shown in \cref{thm:aboutw}.
-However, $h^{-\alpha} w(h\xi)$ has critical points that are not present in $|\xi|^{\alpha}$, see \cref{fig:phi}.
+These two functions have similar behavior near zero, as shown in \Cref{thm:aboutw}.
+However, $h^{-\alpha} w(h\xi)$ has critical points that are not present in $|\xi|^{\alpha}$, see \Cref{fig:phi}.

-By taking pathological initial data supported in those critical points, one can obtain a result such as the one in \cref{eq:zuazua1,eq:zuazua2}.
+By taking pathological initial data supported in those critical points, one can obtain a result such as the one in \eqref{eq:zuazua1}-\eqref{eq:zuazua2}.
 However, those critical points are not present in the continuous setting, which suggests that such a discrete model cannot be expected to capture the continuous behavior.
 As proposed in \cite{zuazua}, one can get around this issue by filtering the initial data.